-1The countries listed in the table cover more than 90% of Commerzbank's total exposure (both balance sheet and off-balance sheet).
-The following countries are located in the lines "others": Egypt, Australia, the Bahamas, Bangladesh, Belgium, Bermuda, Brazil, China, Denmark, Ecuador, Finland, Greece, Hong Kong, India, Japan, Indonesia, Canada, Qatar, Liechtenstein, Nigeria, Norway, Portugal, Russia, Sweden, Singapore, Slovakia, South Korea, Turkey, Other international organizations.
+1) The countries listed in the table cover more than 90% of Commerzbank's total exposure (both balance sheet and off-balance sheet).
+The following countries are located in the lines "others": Other international organizations, Canada, Austria, Japan, Singapore, Sweden, Belgium, Slovakia, Bahamas, Australia, Russian Federation, Norway, Hong Kong, Finland, Turkey, Bangladesh, Nigeria, Portugal, Brazil, Qatar, Denmark, Greece, Egypt, Korea, Republic of, Uzbekistan, Bermuda, India, Liechtenstein, Angola, Morocco, Iraq, Turkmenistan, United Arab Emirates, Indonesia.
 The remaining countries, each with less than 0.1% of the total exposure, are not listed here for reasons of materiality.
+Table EU CQ5 shows the credit quality of loans and advances by industries according to Article 442 c) and e) CRR as of 31 December 2022: